 Working with an impartial, supportive and skilled counsellor, couples can deal with communication problems, major life events and other issues causing unhappiness.

-Similar to marriage counselling, couples therapy focuses on creating a safe, non-judgemental space.
-Individuals are able to freely express their own unique feelings and emotions.
+Similar to marriage counselling, couples therapy focuses on creating a safe, non-judgemental space where each of you can freely express your own unique feelings and emotions.

 What to expect from couples counselling